TestyDungeon/2d-a-star-pathfinding/README.md

 - Depth-First Search
 The map is generated using DFS.

+The scripts are in Assets/Maze/Scripts .

 ## 🎮 How to Run

-- Game executable is in /Game/ folder.
+- Game executable is in Game folder.